Palitot/Palitot/README.md

 I'm Henrique!
 Let me present a little about myself =)

- - currently studying the 6th (sixth) semester of the Computer Networks course at the Federal Institute of Education, Science and Technology of Paraíba - IFPB.
+ - Currently studying the 6th (sixth) semester of the Computer Networks course at the Federal Institute of Education, Science and Technology of Paraíba - IFPB.
  - Enthusiast of Programming Languages 💻
  - Network Engineer 1 at DOCK TECH